omegatee/RT-890-APRS-GPS-Feat/README.md

 ## omegatee Features / Modifications
 - All OEFW features plus:
-    - Full rewrite of UART code to support the new command shell and the GPS Receiver.
+    - Full rewrite of UART code to support the new command shell and the GPS Receiver
-    - Added channel templates for standard APRS frequencies on EUR and USA.
+    - Added channel templates for standard APRS frequencies on EUR and USA
-    - New keyaction to send Position by APRS (not working yet).
+    - New keyaction to send Position by APRS (not working yet)
     - Personal ID (editable with CHIRP) used as "myCALL" for APRS.
-SSID is fixed to 7.
+SSID is fixed to 7
-    - Startup Label (editable with CHIRP) used as Device Serial Number.
+    - Startup Label (editable with CHIRP) used as Device Serial Number
-    - GPS Time shown on display.
+    - GPS Time shown on display

 - Removed / unbugged:
     - Removed "[DISABLE]" options in menu
-    - Fixed "If CurrentDial ("CurrentVfo" in the repos) is "B" and the incoming signal enters on "A", the AM fix does not apply".
+    - Fixed "If CurrentDial ("CurrentVfo" in the repos) is "B" and the incoming signal enters on "A", the AM fix does not apply"
     - Corrected FM modulation depth for Wide/Narrow modes
+    - Corrected TX Power levels High and Low (set to 5 and 1 W)
     - Removed unuseful functions such as Flashlight, Local Alarm...
     - Removed icons hiding modulation mode indicators
-    - Modulation mode is allways "FM" on TX
+    - Modulation mode is allways shown as "FM" on TX
     - Keyaction for "Modulation" and others set to "roll-on" instead of calling menu

 ## GPS Receiver HW Implementation